Comfort Woman Eleanor

 Before dawn, like a nightmare coalesced into reality, they precipitated out of darkness.

-When they were taking the young nurses away, Hickey lunged forward and grabbed her by the arm.
+When they were taking the young nurses away, Hickey lunged forward and grabbed Eleanor by the arm.
 It was the last time she felt the touch of a human.

 Bayonets plunged into him simultaneously.
 No warnings.
 No fuss.
 She heard a faint hiss.
 It could have come from her own heart.

-“You can’t do that!” cried Billy from his bed, bouncing one leg.
-A soldier, smelling like alcohol, shoved a bayonet into him, then made a hellish squeal when yanking it out, releasing a jet-stream of blood.
-Another hiss.
+‘You can’t do that!’ cried Billy from his bed, bouncing one leg.
+A soldier, smelling like alcohol, turned and shoved a bayonet into him, then made a hellish squeal as he yanked it out, releasing a jet-stream of blood.
+Another hiss, much louder.

 Maddened by the sight, the other soldiers descended on the patients, shrieking savagely.